tereziekos/NFCtron-calendar-project/README.md

 - Clone the repository to your local machine.

-- Install the dependencies by running npm install.
+- Install the dependencies by running `npm install`.

-- Start the development server by running npm start.
+- Start the development server by running `npm start`.

 - Navigate to http://localhost:3000 in your web browser to view the app.

-## Contributing
-If you find a bug or would like to suggest an improvement, please open an issue or submit a pull request.